 22. Hungary

-Hungary’s White Card Visa targets single people under the age of 40.
-This visa allows holders to stay in the country for one year, with the option to extend for another year.
-Unlike some others, this visa is for individual residency and does not allow for couples or families to be joined.
-Hungary has a much more affordable cost of living compared other countries in Western Europe, and its infrastructure and fast wifi make it a digital nomad’s paradise.
+Hungary’s rich cultural heritage, including traditional Hungarian music, dance, and festivals, provides a vibrant and immersive cultural experience.
+The Hungarian White Card, also known as the Digital Nomad Visa, allows remote workers to stay in the country for one year, with the option to extend for another year.
+The visa provides legal residency, including access to local services available to Hungarian citizens and the ability to travel within the Schengen Area.
+Hungary has a much more affordable cost of living than many other countries in Western Europe, and its infrastructure and fast WiFi make it a digital nomad’s paradise.

 Requirements: